-Selecting breeding stockStarting with and selecting the right breeding stock will go a long way towards ensuring a successful sheep enterprise, no matter what the production emphasis is or where the farm or ranch is located.
+Selecting breeding stockStarting with and selecting the sheep will go a long way towards ensuring a successful sheep enterprise, no matter what the production emphasis is or where the farm or ranch is located.

 Most sheep selection is based on visual appraisal.
 Unfortunately, you can't tell much about the future productivity of an animal simply by looking at it.
 Ideally, sheep selection should be a combination of visual appraisal and evaluation of performance records.

 You need to be careful when comparing sheep on one farm to sheep on another farm.
-Good management and nutrition can mask poor or mediocre genetics, while poor management and nutrition can mask good genetics.
+Good management and nutrition can mask poor or mediocre genetics, while poor management and nutrition can cover up good genetics.
 Sheep that look better aren't always better sheep.
 Nor should you rely soley on the information that the breeder gives you.
-You need to use your own observation and evaluation skills to make sound purchasing decisions.
+You need to use your own observation and evaluation skills to make sound selection and purchasing decisions.

-A ram is "half the flock."
-His genetics will be spread over many more offspring than a ewe's will.
+There is a saying that "the ram is "half the flock."
+The basis for this statement is that his genetics will be spread over many more offspring than a ewe's will.
 Rams will be the primary means by which genetic imiprovement will be made in a flock.
-If the ram's daughters will be retained in the flock for breeding purposes, he should be born as a twin or triplet and/or come from a productive ewe or line.
+If a ram's daughters will be retained in the flock for breeding purposes, he should be born as a twin or triplet and/or come from a productive ewe or family line.
 His dam should be one of the most productive members of the flock.
 Reproduction should always be maximized relative to the production environment.
 Multiple births may not be advisable in all production environments.

 If the ram will be used to sire market lambs, he should be of adequate frame size (for his breed), well-grown for his age and diet, and well- muscled.
 You can tell how thickly muscled a ram is by feeling how wide and deep his loin is and by measuring the circumference of his lower leg with your hands.
 The forearm is another good indicator of muscling.
 Heavy-boned animals are usually more heavily muscled.
 Ultrasound can be used to more accurately predict carcass traits.

 When visually appraising rams, you should be much more critical than you are with ewes.
-If a ram has has a serious physical defect or other genetic flaw, many lambs will be potentially affected, including potential replacement lambs.
-Ideally, only the top five percent of rams in a lamb crop should be used or sold for breeding.
+If a ram has a serious physical defect or other genetic flaw, many lambs could be potentially impacted, including potential replacement lambs.
+Ideally, only the top five percent of rams in a lamb crop should be considered for breeding.
 Just because a ram has testicles doesn't mean he should be allowed to mate with ewes.

 Ideally, a breeding soundness exam (BSE) should be conducted on any ram that is purchased for breeding.
 A breeding soundness exam evaluate's the ram's breeding potential and includes a physical exam and semen test.
 A serving capacity test evaluates a ram's desire to mate with ewes.
 Some studies have found that more than 10 percent of rams are homosexual and will not mate with ewes.
 A mature ram will be able to service more ewes than a ram lamb.

-If rams are not testing for fertility and will be used in single-sire mating systems, a marking harness should be used to monitor breeding activity or a clean-up ram should be put in with the flock.
-An alternative to a marking harness is to apply raddle to the ram's brisket (daily or as needed).
-The color of the raddle or marking harness crayon should be changed every approximately 17 days (the average length of the ewe's estrus cycle).
+If rams are not tested for fertility and will be used in single-sire mating systems, a marking harness should be used to monitor breeding activity or a clean-up ram should be put in with the flock.
+An alternative to a marking harness is to apply raddle paint to the ram's brisket (daily or as needed).
+The color of the raddle or marking harness crayon should be changed approximately every 17 days, as this is the average length of the ewe's estrus (heat) cycle.

 Producers should be willing to pay much more for breeding rams than ewes.
 The old rule of thumb is that a ram is worth five times the value of a market lamb.
-If market lambs are worth $100, you should be willing to pay $500 for a breeding ram.
+If market lambs are worth $200, you should be willing to pay $1000 for a breeding ram with superior genetics.
 It is better to start with mediocre ewes (so long as they are healthy) and a superior ram rather than superior ewes and a mediocre ram.

 MATERNAL FLOCK SELECTION

-When starting a sheep enterprise, you can start with ewe lambs or yearlings that have never lambed and/or mature ewes that have already produced offspring -- or a combination of several ages.
-You can start with open or pregnant ewes.
+When starting a sheep enterprise, you can start with ewe lambs or yearlings that have never lambed and/or mature ewes that have already produced offspring -- or a combination of ewes of different ages.
+It is probably better to start with ewes of similar ages, as they require similar feeding and management.
+You can also start with open or pregnant ewes.
 There are pros and cons to each purchasing decision.

 You are less likely to "purchase" problems if you purchase ewe lambs and yearlings that have never lambed.
 You are not likely to encounter any problems with their reproductive systems, especially their udders.
 Because young ewes have more productive years ahead of them, they usually sell for higher prices than mature ewes.